-Designation: Scrutiny Co-optee and Expert Witnesses

-Location: Civic Centre, Ebbw Vale

-Responsible to: To the Chair of the Scrutiny Committee

-Purpose: For a time bound period, to assist with specific

-areas of work within the Scrutiny Work

-Programme, for which those persons have

-experience and knowledge in the subject

-matter to be investigated.

-matter to be investigated.

-To provide a diversity of views which will assist

-To provide a diversity of views which will assist

-the Authority in fulfilling its duties to engage

-with the wider community.

-To ensure the needs, views and experiences of

-external organisations, service users and the

-community are represented in overview and

-scrutiny work
+Designation: Scrutiny Co-optee and Expert Witnesses Location: Civic Centre, Ebbw Vale Responsible to: To the Chair of the Scrutiny Committee Purpose: For a time bound period, to assist with specific areas of work within the Scrutiny Work Programme, for which those persons have experience and knowledge in the subject matter to be investigated.
+To provide a diversity of views which will assist the Authority in fulfilling its duties to engage with the wider community.
+To ensure the needs, views and experiences of external organisations, service users and the community are represented in overview and scrutiny work